Dorothea Dix Hospital

 The Dorothea Dix Hospital was the first North Carolina psychiatric hospital, located three miles southwest of downtown Raleigh, North Carolina, and named after mental health advocate Dorothea Dix from New England.
 It was founded in 1856 and closed in 2012.
-Much of the site is now designated as Dorothea Dix Park and serves as Raleigh's largest city park.
+Much of the site is now designated as Dix Park and serves as Raleigh's largest city park.
 Part of the campus is a historical district called Dix Hill.

 Names

 The hospital had several name changes over the years.
 From the initial planning stage, legislators gave it the name The Insane Asylum of North Carolina, and it returned to this name in 1869.
-According to the National Park Service, the hospital opened in 1956 under the name North Carolina Hospital for the Mentally Ill.
+According to the National Park Service, the hospital opened in 1856 under the name North Carolina Hospital for the Mentally Ill.
 It was known for some period of time as the Lunatic Asylum for the State of North Carolina before returning to its original name.
 The hospital was then known briefly as the Central Hospital for the Insane before being renamed to The State Hospital at Raleigh.
 It was officially named Dorothea Dix Hospital in 1959.
 Throughout its existence, the hospital has been informally known as Dix Hill.